nolaProgramierer/django-react-hybrid/README.md

 `npm install — save-dev @babel/core @babel/preset-env @babel/preset-react`
 `npm install --save react react-dom`

-Create an *index.js* in your *front_end/piano_inventory* folder.
+Create an *index.js* file in your *front_end/piano_inventory* folder.
 You can put a simple JS function there for the time being or if you have a React app, your root component that will be rendered.

-Next, create a *webpack.config.js* in the application root directory.
+Next, create a *webpack.config.js* file in the application root directory.

 Finally, add a *scripts* key to the *package.json* file as shown in the repo which will allow us to run webpack from the terminal.
 `"scripts": {